Skip to main content

 When to Choose fastCRW

-• Speed: fastCRW is 5.5x faster than Firecrawl for most pages, and the lightweight HTTP interface fits naturally into Dify workflows.
+• Local-first runtime: fastCRW is a small single static binary with no exit cost, and the lightweight HTTP interface fits naturally into Dify workflows.

 • Self-hosting: fastCRW's single-binary design runs on a VPS, Raspberry Pi, or inside your Dify container without Redis or PostgreSQL.